 We intend to pay cash dividends to holders of our common stock on a monthly basis.
-We intend to pay a pro rata dividend with respect to the period commencing on the completion of this offering and ending based on \$ per share.
-On an annualized basis, this would be \$0.42 per share.
+We intend to pay a pro rata dividend with respect to the period commencing on the completion of this offering and ending October 31, 2012 based on an annualized amount of \$0.42 per share.
 We intend to maintain our initial dividend rate for the 12-month period following completion of this offering unless actual results of operations, economic conditions or other factors differ materially from the assumptions used in our estimate.
 We intend to make dividend distributions that will enable us to meet the distribution requirements applicable to REITs and to eliminate or minimize our obligation to pay income and excise taxes.
-Initially, we may be required to use a portion of the net proceeds from this offering to make such distributions.
-We may in the future also choose to pay dividends in shares of our common Stock-Taxation of Taxable U.S. Stockholders" and "Risk Factors-Risks Related to Our Status as a REIT-We may in the future choose to pay dividends in shares of our common stock, in which case you may be required to pay tax in excess of the cash you receive."
+Initially, we will be required to use a portion of the net proceeds from this offering to make such distributions.
+We may in the future also choose to pay dividends in shares of our common stock.
+See "Material U.S. Federal Income Tax Considerations-Federal Income Tax Considerations for Holders of Our Common Stock-Taxation of Taxable U.S. Stockholders" and "Risk Factors-Risks Related to Our Status as a REIT-We may in the future choose to pay dividends in shares of our common stock, in which case you may be required to pay tax in excess of the cash you receive."